 Mark the start of summer by making your way over to Tagajo Castle’s Ayame-en (Iris Park) to walk in fields of three million gorgeous iris flowers in over 800 types.
-On Saturday and Sunday, visitors can also enjoy stage events, an outdoor tea ceremony, flower pressing, and other activities.
+On Saturday and Sunday, visitors can also enjoy stage events and numerous other activities—see below for details.
 The festival takes place from 10 a.m. to 4 p.m.

 Tagajo Castle Site Iris Festival

 多賀城跡あやめまつり | Tagajo Castle Site Iris Festival

 Millions of purple iris flowers against the backdrop of Tagajo Castle Site